 Yes, fleas can make pets and people itchy and uncomfortable, but don't always assume that your pet's itchiness is the result of fleas.
 Learn about flea allergy and some other possible causes for your pet's itchiness.

 11 of 11

 This article is not specifically about fleas, but a good case history and workup of two itchy dogs.
-Lianne McLeod, Guide to Exotic Pets at About.com, has written an extensive "dermatology diary" account of her two dogs who suffer from itchy skin and hair loss.
-Learn what is involved in a veterinary referral work up; how skin diseases are examined and ruled out, the topical medications, oral medications and special diets that veterinary dermatologists use to diagnose and return their... patients to good health.
+Lianne McLeod, exotic pets expert, has written an extensive "dermatology diary" account of her two dogs who suffer from itchy skin and hair loss.
+Learn what is involved in a veterinary referral work up; how skin diseases are examined and ruled out, the topical medications, oral medications and special diets that veterinary dermatologists use to diagnose and return their patients to good... health.